Choosing the Right Medium for Your Ad (best bang for your buck!)

 We are excited to be back with you for Season 3!
 We write our seasons like mini-courses so if you are just joining us, be sure to listen to the first three episodes.
 This season we are discussing marketing for your functional medicine practice.
 You are a great doctor, but maybe you’ve seen a low conversion rate or a dip in new patients since the pandemic forced many practices to go virtual.

 In order to make our marketing efficient, we need to meet our prospective avatars where they are: mentally, and physically.
-Lesson 4 dives into the importance of true market research, the role social media can play in your practice and offers some tips and tricks to make this step easy and effective.
+Episode 4 dives into the importance of true market research, the role social media can play in your practice and offers some tips and tricks to make this step easy and effective.

 Whitney Kolterman is currently the Marketing Director at The Kalish Institute.
 With over 25 years of experience, she has built and executed marketing strategies for companies including Martha Stewart Living Omnimedia, CamelBak, Pebble Beach Resorts, AdRoll, and Salesforce.
 A certified holistic health coach, Whitney is personally passionate about health and wellness education and is dedicated to broadening awareness and adoption of Functional Medicine.